Walk past tense

 walked [wɔːkt]

-What is 2nd and 3rd form of walk?
+What are the 2nd and 3rd forms of the verb walk?

 What are the past tense and past participle of walk?

-The past tense of walk is: walk in past simple is walked. and past participle is walked.
+The past tense and past participle of walk are: walk in past simple is walked, and past participle is walked.

 What is the past tense of walk?